Keyboard shortcuts

 Observer view

-The observer’s per-sender state in SecureUdpListener is keyed by (SocketAddr, iv_prefix) with a 1-deep replay history (see H4 replay shadow above).
-When the forked child sends frames from the same source port with a new IV prefix, the observer transitions its current state into the prev_* slots and accepts the new prefix as a fresh session — no replay error, no protocol-level signal required.
+The observer’s per-sender state in SecureUdpListener is keyed by the authenticated VLP frame PID, with a 1-deep IV-prefix history per sender (see H4 replay-state capacity above).
+When the forked child sends frames with a new IV prefix, the observer transitions its current state into the prev_* slots and accepts the new prefix as a fresh session — no replay error, no protocol-level signal required.
 Fork-recovery is entirely transparent to the wire format.

 Advanced callers